The memorial built around the Tree of Life Synagogue in 2018 for the 11 Jews who were murdered for praying as Jews.

 Hate crimes are rising across America.
 According to the FBI, more than half of the religion-based hate crimes are directed against Jews and Jewish institution.
-This impacted our Founders personally, when Joyce Fienberg was murdered for praying as a Jew at the Tree of Life synagogue in Pittsburgh, PA on October 27, 2018, this hate came to our doorstep and it was time to take action.
+When Joyce Fienberg, Mother-in-Law of one of our founders, was murdered for praying as a Jew at the Tree of Life synagogue in Pittsburgh, PA on October 27, 2018, this hate came to our doorstep and it was time to take action.

 2 for Seder was created to help all those who feel helpless in the face of hate and want to make a direct, personal impact.

 2 for Seder Addresses Ignorance at the Grassroots Level

 How can we fight as individuals anti-Semitism?
 Many programs today are focused on the tracking, education and suppression of hateful speech and acts.
 2 for Seder complements these with a wide, grassroots effort focused on a positive Jewish experience.

 Interfaith experiences, as shown by the Interfaith Youth Core (IFYC), directly impact these attitudes.
 Direct, positive participation in any new religious experience, impacts the individual in a profound manner.
 The new experience creates/deepens relationships and builds direct, firsthand knowledge.
 In turn, this improves attitudes, not only toward the individual but the entire religion.
 IFYC reports this impact is generally seen as an attitude improvement of 20-30%.
 That’s for a single experience.
 Now picture this repeated across the United States and Canada for more than 50,000 individuals each year.